JLee2011/JLee2011/README.md

 ---

-## I have experience with these technologies:
+## I have experience with the following technologies:

 <br/>